-- > Ensure playing area is free from hazards and obstructions. - > Players need to be aware of those around them to avoid collisions.
-No physical contact is allowed. - > Start with a slow locomotor movement such as walking or jogging.
-Build up spatial awareness skills before getting players to move at speed. - > Balances need to be appropriate to ability level of players.
+Ensure playing area is free from hazards and obstructions.

+Players need to be aware of those around them to avoid collisions.
+No physical contact is allowed.

+Start with a slow locomotor movement such as walking or jogging.
+Build up spatial awareness skills before getting players to move at speed.